Fancy Lala: Production

 Fancy Lala is a complete remake of an earlier Studio Pierrot OVA titled Harbor Light Story Fashion Lala Yori.
-It was also influenced by Mahō no Tenshi Creamy Mami, the story of a ten-year-old Japanese girl granted the power to transform who also became an idol.
+It was also influenced by Creamy Mami, the Magic Angel, the story of a ten-year-old Japanese girl granted the power to transform who also became an idol.

 Harbor Light Story Fashion Lala Yori

-The original OVA was very different than the final series, being a retelling of Cinderella.
+The original OVA was different than the final series, being a retelling of Cinderella.
 In it, the heroine, Miho, a little girl who dreams of being a fashion designer, lives with her aunt and three cousins while her father is away on business.
 The aunt, who runs a dress shop, exploits Miho's dependence and makes her perform deliveries on her bike, while spoiling her own daughters.
 Of the three, the two oldest are cruel and mock Miho's dreams, but the youngest is nice to her.
-A local disco is holding a contest to find the next "Disco Queen."
+A local disco is holding a contest to find the next "Disco Queen".
 Miho is too young to enter, but decides to design a dress for her cousin.
 When the aunt finds out, she rips up the dress.
-After everyone leaves, two fairies take pity on Miho and transform her into "Fashion Lala," a sixteen-year-old blonde, so she can enter the contest herself.
+After everyone leaves, two fairies take pity on Miho and transform her into "Fashion Lala", a sixteen-year-old blonde, so she can enter the contest herself.
 While performing, Miho's outfit changes into her previous designs, and it seems that she wins.
 At the end, she returns to a happy life with her father and her two oldest cousins apologized to Miho for being cruel to her and mocking her dreams for no reason.

 The heroine being named Miho and the two fairies, as well as the concept of an "evil cousin", were the only things retained for the final series.